bobshort4bobby4/PP5-v1/README.md

   - Initialise env variables in heroku such as Cloudinary, Database, Email Settings and Stripe Keys.
     See below for settings for this project.
   - Link the Heroku app to the Github repository (automatic deploys can be enabled if desired)
-  - Remove the collectstatic variable from Heroku settings
+  - Remove the collectstatic variable from Heroku settings.
+  - Moved the sqlite3 database into gitignore so its not visible on the github repo.  `git rm --cached` should be used on the file according to my internet research to remove them from github butI will not attempt this as submission time is imminent.
   - Set debug to false in settings.py
   - Set email settings in Django settings.py.
   - Set media and static paths in settings.py.